 A Departure Sequencing Tool (DST) is a digital system that helps air traffic controllers to better plan and manage international and domestic departures at airports.
 Veryday was asked to design an innovative DST to be used at Arlanda, Stockholm’s international airport and the main entry point into Sweden.

-At Arlanda, the current way of working was old and still based on the metaphor of moving around and stacking paper labels (representing flights) on top of each other.
-It was time to change the way of working to make better use of available new technology, to create a truly user-friendly interaction design.
+At Arlanda, the previous departure tool was old and still based on the metaphor of moving around and stacking paper labels (representing flights) on top of each other.
+It was time to change the way of working to make better use of available new technology and to create a truly user-friendly interaction design.

 The DST is a huge improvement for our work, I just wish that all our applications worked and looked like this.
 We love it!
 What we also really appreciated was how you involved us during the entire process.
 Why don't all projects work like that?

 Air traffic controller, Arlanda Airport

 Evaluations were also done on-site in the Arlanda control tower to check readability, brightness, colors and how well the new user interface works with the current line up of screens.
 The preferences of our users changed dramatically when seeing the system on site rather than in our project room.
 The lesson learned: never underestimate on-site assessments!